-National Colorectal Cancer Awareness Month is an annual observance that encourages patients, survivors, and caregivers to tell their stories, advocate for the prevention of colorectal cancer, and share information about the importance of early detection with others.
-Held in March every year, the event also provides an opportunity for gastroenterologists to show their support for colon cancer awareness, through either education or fundraising.
+National Colorectal Cancer Awareness Month is an annual observance that encourages patients, survivors, and caregivers to tell their stories.
+They also advocate for the prevention of colorectal cancer, and share information about the importance of early detection with others.
+Held in March every year, the event also provides an opportunity for gastroenterologists to show their support for colon cancer awareness.
+This can be through either education or fundraising.

-While the number of colonoscopies waned, interest in medical information has not – and the majority of people are using the internet to find that information.
+While the number of colonoscopies waned, interest in medical information has not.
+The majority of people are now using the internet to find such information.
 In fact, two out of three adults in the United States regularly search the internet for health information and up to 45 percent use a mobile phone or tablet to manage their health.
 In other words, patients are clamoring for information about colon cancer and other health issues, and they are willing to use digital technology to engage with healthcare providers.

 Supporting Colon Cancer Awareness Month Virtually